Israel coalition agrees to dissolve, hold new elections - NewsBreak

 Bennett has struggled to keep his unruly coalition of eight parties together since it took office one year ago, and defections have left the crumbling alliance without a majority in parliament for over two months.

 Bennett and his main coalition partner, Yair Lapid, decided to present a vote to dissolve parliament in the coming days, Bennett’s office said.
-Lapid is then to serve as caretakever prime minister.
+Lapid is then to serve as caretaker prime minister.

 The election, expected in October or November, would be Israel’s fifth in three years.